-After years working for community-based mental health agencies, schools, and the veteran’s administration, Meghan moved on to private practice and ultimately became the Clinical Director/Vice President of Clinical Operations for a JCAHO-accredited mental health facility.
+After years working for community-based mental health agencies, schools, and the veteran’s administration, Meghan moved on to private practice and ultimately became the Clinical Director/President of Clinical Operations for a JCAHO-accredited mental health facility.
 Though she loved serving the world at large, her creative side needed more.
 So she picked up a pen.
 And she hasn’t put it down since.

 Meghan has since moved on from the frigid tundra that is D-town and now resides in a muggy, mosquito-infested, hope-you-like-frizzy-hair swamp community with her husband, her two wonderful boys, and an enormous English Mastiff named “Stella Bellum Patronus” who is probably laying on Meghan’s feet at this moment.
 She is currently working on her next novel between bouts of playing Tetris, having tickle fights, and eating good dark chocolate.
 And maybe watching South Park reruns.
 Because if there’s one thing she’s quite certain of, it’s that it doesn’t pay to be too serious.
-It’s one reason she puts jokes in every newsletter.

 Want to keep up with new releases?